MatthieuCoder/Discord-Upvote-WebHook/README.md

 # How to launch

 - If you are not using PM2 run the command `npm run start` to launch the web server with Node.js.
 The server will run on port 5000 (This can be changed in the configuration file).
 - If you are using PM2 run the command `npm run start:staging` to launch the web server with PM2.
 The server will run on port 5000 (This can be changed in the configuration file).

+The server will be available at this adress https://host:5000/.

+In the parameters of your bot, available on the site of the list insert this link followed by the chosen PATH for the request to be posted there.
+> `URL example:` https://host:5000/webhook/dbl for Discord Bot List (Top.gg)